Isadora, Missouri

 Isadora is an unincorporated community in northwest Worth County, Missouri, United States.

+Description

-Isadora is on Missouri Route A, six miles northwest of Grant City and five miles east of Sheridan.
-The community is on the floodplain of the Grand River and is 3 miles south of the Missouri–Iowa state line.
+Isadora is on Missouri Route A, 6 mi northwest of Grant City and 5 mi east of Sheridan. =The community is on the floodplain of the Grand River and is 3 miles south of the Missouri–Iowa state line.

+History

 Isadora was platted in 1863.
 A post office called Isadora was established in 1866, and remained in operation until 1951.
 According to tradition, the community was named after the wife of a pioneer man who paid a visit to the area.
 The population in the 1870s was about 150.